[ Printer Friendly Version ] [ Report Abuse ]

 He wanted to do something with his life.
 Something that would make a difference.

 As an Auror, he would.

-James was the same way; in a decision that had initially surprised Lily, he’d decided to join their cousin Victoire at the Dangerous Creatures Bureau after he finished up at Hogwarts.
+James was the same way; in a decision that had initially surprised Lily, because it seemed rather tame for his tastes, he’d decided to join their cousin Victoire at the Dangerous Creatures Bureau after he finished up at Hogwarts.

 Then she’d gotten a sense of how problematic magical creatures were becoming these days, and suddenly James’s skipping the paperwork and procedure of the Auror office for them made perfect sense.
 If nothing else, James liked an adventure.

 As did Rose, and Victoire, and Louis, and…